-Q: I have ASHA certification and state licensure, doesn’t that make me a MSHA member?
+Q: I have ASHA certification and state licensure, does that make me a MSHA member as well?

 No. MSHA is the state-level affiliate of ASHA, but MSHA is a separate entity and licensure or certification does not provide MSHA membership.
 MSHA has no affiliation with the state licensure board, however we will advocate to the board for needs of our members.